NjivaAndriamanga/resmobilys/README.md

 - `presence_absence_with_clusters.tsv`

 ### 2. Intermediate/tool-specific outputs
-These files can be used for further analyses, allowing exploration of results from each individual tool.
+These files can be used for further analyses, allowing exploration of results from each tool.

 ## **Citation**
 If you use ResMobiLys in your research, please cite it as follows: